Vibhu-Agarwal/Developing-an-SSO-Service-using-Django/README.md

 # PyCon-India-2020

 Proposal: [**Developing a Single-Sign-On Service using Django**](https://in.pycon.org/cfp/2020/proposals/developing-a-single-sign-on-service-using-django~b26Mb/)

 ## **Description:**

-Single-Sign-On **(SSO)** allows users to authenticate with a single ID and password to any of several related, yet independent, software systems.
-Google's authentication system is one such example through which it allows users to sign-in to YouTube, G-Mail, Docs and several other products.
+Single-Sign-On **(SSO)** allows users to authenticate with a single ID and password to any of several related, yet independent, software systems.[<sup>[1]</sup>](#references) Google's authentication system is one such example through which it allows users to sign-in to YouTube, G-Mail, Docs and several other products.

 We'll be discussing how a SSO works and how it can be designed, architected and implemented in Python using Django (REST Framework).
 This will also feature the particular implementation, being used at [Viga Studios](https://vigastudios.com/) to develop a SSO service for all of their products.